hallie-marshall/ecommerce-kmeans-clustering/README.md

 ![Cluster Visualization](KMeans%20Clustering%20Segments.png)

-1. **RETAIN:** These customers have made relatively recent purchases, with a moderate frequency of purchase, and they have a high annual spend.
+1. **RETAIN (28.9%):** These customers have made relatively recent purchases, with a moderate frequency of purchase, and they have a high annual spend.
 They're consistent spenders with a potential for long-term loyalty.

    **Recommendation:** Encourage continued engagement by offering loyalty rewards.

-2. **ENCOURAGE:** Customers in this segment have made recent purchases but at a low frequency and with a low annual spend.
+2. **ENCOURAGE (24.3%):** Customers in this segment have made recent purchases but at a low frequency and with a low annual spend.
 They may still be exploring the brand or need a nudge to purchase more regularly.

     **Recommendation:** Incentivize their next purchase by offering a discount for a limited time period.

-3. **EXCITE:** These customers haven't purchased recently, shop infrequently, and have a moderate annual spend.
+3. **EXCITE (22.9%):** These customers haven't purchased recently, shop infrequently, and have a moderate annual spend.
 They may need a renewed reason to engage with the brand.

     **Recommendation:** Use urgency-based incentives, like flash sales, to prompt re-engagement.

-4. **UPSELL:** These customers have made recent purchases at a moderate frequency and demonstrate high annual spending.
+4. **UPSELL (16.7%):** These customers have made recent purchases at a moderate frequency and demonstrate high annual spending.
 They're engaged but could be encouraged to spend more per transaction.

     **Recommendation:** Suggest complementary or premium products to increase their order value.
 Offer add-ons or subscriptions to enhance their purchase value and frequency.

-5. **RE-ENGAGE:** This segment consists of customers who made purchases a long time in the past, with low frequency and low annual spend.
+5. **RE-ENGAGE (5.8%):** This segment consists of customers who made purchases a long time in the past, with low frequency and low annual spend.
 They may be at risk of churn and need a reason to return.

     **Recommendation:** Communicate during key events when they may be more likely to re-engage through an additional purchase.

-6. **REWARD:** These customers are the most engaged, with very recent and frequent purchases and the highest annual spend.
+6. **REWARD (1.3%):** These customers are the most engaged, with very recent and frequent purchases and the highest annual spend.
 They represent the brand's most valuable and loyal customers.

    **Recommendation:** Encourage referrals, even offering referral bonuses or rewards.
 Elevate their brand experience with exclusive access or events.